pablo-meier/Pablog/posts/2018-03-01-legacy-code.md

-**If you're an engineer:** Remember to challenge yourself and ask how much of your decision to label something as "legacy" or "awful code" is based on your lack of understanding of it?
+**If you're an engineer:** Remember to challenge yourself and ask how much of your decision to label something as "legacy" or "awful code" is based on your lack of understanding of it.
 This is true beyond code: [ignorance is a common cause of fear.][4]
 And as with all fear or pain, ask yourself why it's present.
 You'll probably unearth learnings (about yourself, about your team/company culture, about the project) that will pay back in spades.